theapplegates/11ty-fern-app-1/posts/code-sample.md

 Organically grow the holistic world view of disruptive innovation via workplace diversity and empowerment.

 {% image "Paul-Kevin-2.jpg", "Me and my brother Kevin" %}

+{% image "kingsisland-tatto.jpg", "A nice tat at a local amusement park" %}